JavaScript is required

 Reporting sexual assault to the police

-What happens if you decide to report a sexual assault to the police.
+Find out what happens if you decide to report a sexual assault to the police, and what police should do.

 You need to think about whether you want to report the sexual assault to police.
 It is important that you make the decisions, rather than having them made for you.

 Think through your options.
-You can get help from a Centre Against Sexual Assault or other support service.
+You can get help from the Centre Against Sexual Assault or other support services.

 You do not have to report the sexual assault immediately.
 You can take some time to decide what you want to do.